oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2018-1-19-Create-a-Voice-Command-App-with-Java-and-Sphinx4.md

 - Close browser : will close firefox.
 - Exit program : to end the program.

-Here is a link to the original post : [Make your own Voice Command App using Java and Sphinx4](https://procurity.wordpress.com/2016/09/10/make-your-own-voice-command-app-using-java-and-sphinx4/ "Make your own Voice Command App using Java and Sphinx4")
+Here is a link to the original post : [Make your own Voice Command App using Java and Sphinx4](https://procurity.wordpress.com/2016/09/10/make-your-own-voice-command-app-using-java-and-sphinx4/ "Make your own Voice Command App using Java and Sphinx4").

 Requirements :
 ---

 Before starting here is what you are going to need:
-- Obviously, an IDE with Jdk installed (preferably Java 8 or above)
+- Obviously, an IDE with Jdk installed (preferably Java 8 or above).
-- For this tutorial we're going to use maven to download the necessary Jars but you can get them if you wish directly from [Sphinx4](https://cmusphinx.github.io/wiki/download/ "Sphinx4")
+- For this tutorial we're going to use maven to download the necessary Jars but you can get them if you wish directly from [Sphinx4](https://cmusphinx.github.io/wiki/download/ "Sphinx4").
-- A working Microphone
+- A working Microphone.
 *Note* I am using Windows 10 as my OS.

-About Models
+About Models :
 ---

 There are basically three models required for speech recognition in Sphinx4:

-Acoustic Model
+Acoustic Model.
-Phonetic Dictionary (File ends with .dict extension) Language Model (File ends with .lm extension)
+Phonetic Dictionary (File ends with .dict extension).
+Language Model (File ends with .lm extension).
 The sphinx4-data.jar comes with the English version of Acoustic Model as Default hence we will be using that, if you are using other language then you’ll have to download it from [Here](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/).

 Since we are creating a Voice Command app so we’ll be creating our own Language Model and the Phonetic Dictionary because our vocabulary will be limited i.e. our commands only.
 Now lets create our needed files :

-Creating Language Model & Dictionary
+Creating Language Model & Dictionary :
 ---

 As said above our vocabulary is limited hence making the model and dict will be a breeze thanks to Sphinx Online Base Generator.
 But first we have to make a corpus (Data using which we will train our Language Model) file containing our commands for which we will create our Language Model and Dictionary.
 For this tutorial I’ll be choosing 5 commands.